 - Slice the shiitake mushrooms

-- Place the onion, chilli, garlic and ginger in a large heavy based saucepan with the olive oil and cook for 5-10 mins on a medium heat until the onion softens
+- Place the onion, chilli, garlic and ginger in a large heavy based saucepan with the olive oil and cook for 5-10 mins on a medium heat until the onion softens then add the turmeric

 - Add the sweet potatoes and mushrooms, stir well

 - Add enough vegetable stock to cover all the ingredients